Hornan7/Cardano-Constitution-MVG/README.md

 their voting power to a Delegated Representative.
 And the Governance Bodies may by general votes prescribe if such governance actions shall be ratified and the enaction thereof.

+### Section 2: One ADA one Vote

+(**TODO** Description and justification of this Community rule)

-## Article IV: Supremacy
+## Article IV: Amendment Process

+The Cardano Community, whenever two thirds of the governance Bodies shall deem it necessary by the governance votes, shall propose Amendments to this Constitution, which, in Case of ratification, shall be valid to all Intents and Purposes, as Part of this Constitution, when enacted by the Governance Mechanism of the Cardano Blockchain, or as the one or the other Mode of Ratification may be proposed by a ("Hard-Fork initiation") governance action; Provided that no Amendments which may be made after the enactment of this constitution shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article; and that no Delegated Representative, without its Consent, shall be deprived of its equal Suffrage in the Governance Mechanism. (**TODO** Modify when done with Article 1)

+## Article V: Blockchain State, Supremacy, Affirmation, Religious Tests

+All Node Versions and Protocol Parameter's State, before the Adoption of this Constitution, shall be as valid against the Cardano Blockchain under this
+Constitution, as under the former governance mechanism design.

-This Constitution, and the laws of the Cardano Blockchain which shall be made in Pursuance thereof; and all ratification made, or which shall be made, under the Authority of the Governance Bodies, shall be the supreme Law of the Cardano Blockchain; and every ADA holders shall be bound thereby, any Thing in the
-Constitution or Rules of the protocol to the Contrary notwithstanding. (**TO BE IMPROVED**)
+This Constitution, and the laws of the Cardano Blockchain which shall be made in Pursuance thereof; and all ratification made, or which shall be made, under the Authority of the Governance Bodies, shall be the supreme Law of the Cardano Blockchain; and the Constitution Committee members from any country shall be bound thereby, any Thing in the Constitution or Laws of the Cardano Blockchain to the Contrary notwithstanding. (**Need Contributors Approval**)

+The Constitutional Committee members before mentioned, shall be bound by Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any of the Governance Roles or Community Trust under the Cardano Blockchain.

 ## TO ADD Later 1